bizrockman/TelegramGroupNotifier/README.md

 Loader included:
 - Zotero: fetching new entries from a Zotero collection and adding them to the message table.
 Based on a topic ID.
 - Arxiv: fetching new entries from a Arxiv feed and adding them to the message table.
 Based on a category ID.
 Default limit 3 entries.
+- Github Trends: fetching new entries from the Github Trending page and adding them to the message table.
+Only top 5 per week right now.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GPL v3 License - see the `LICENSE` file for details.

 Project Link: https://github.com/bizrockman/TelegramGroupNotifier